Didcot: Agriculture

 Didcot is surrounded by farmland which has historically grown traditional British crops such as wheat and barley, sheep farming is also common in the area.
 The area is also noted for farmers growing opium poppies for legal production of morphine and heroin to meet National Health Service demand.
 The poppies produced are sold to Macfarlan Smith, a major pharmaceutical company, who hold a licence from the United Kingdom's Home Office.

+Didcot formerly had a dairy bottling factory and chicken farm in the town from 1935 to 1987, initially operated by Job's Dairy and later after 1970, Express Dairy; the site employed a large number of local people.
+The dairy was located in the Northbourne area of the town, and was later redeveloped into a residential area around Western Avenue, next to the former Didcot, Newbury and Southampton Railway line, now a cycle path.

 Printing

 From 2007 until 2017, the Daily Mail & General Trust had a printing plant in Didcot.

 Military

 The British Army's Vauxhall Barracks is on the edge of town.
 The regimental headquarters of 11 Explosive Ordnance Disposal and Search Regiment RLC is based in the town.

-Local government and representation

-Until 1974 Didcot was in Berkshire, but was transferred to Oxfordshire in that year, and from Wallingford Rural District to the district of South Oxfordshire, becoming the largest town in the new district.
-Didcot is also the largest town in the parliamentary constituency of Wantage, which has been represented since 2019 at Westminster by David Johnston, Conservative.
-Didcot is a parish but has the status of a town.
-It is administered by Didcot Town Council, which comprises 21 councillors representing the six wards in the town: